drfloob/tiddlydiff/README.md

-Compresses your tiddlywiki backups using diffs.
+compresses and restore your tiddlywiki backups using diffs.

-## License
+## license

     /*
      * ----------------------------------------------------------------------------